 Fee-Free Day Details

-Of course, NPLD is also a fee-free day.
-It’s one of just five held throughout the year.
-On those days, all National Parks, BLM areas, forests, and other areas managed by federal agencies are free to enter.
+Of course, NPLD isn’t just about volunteering.
+It’s also a fee-free day — one of just five held throughout the year.
+On those days, all national parks, BLM areas, forests, and other areas managed by federal agencies were free to enter.

 Get involved with an NPLD volunteer event by checking NEEF’s volunteer event locator.
 Enter your location and what you’re hoping to help with, and NEEF will line you up with the nearest opportunities.